owczr/MonteCarlo/README.md

 - Second percentile: 75
 - Save plot: False

-<p>This program is part fo Computational Intelligence course, during 2023 summer semester on 3rd year of Data Engineering and Analysis on AGH UST</p>
+<p>This program was made for Computational Intelligence course, during 2023 summer semester on 3rd year of Data Engineering and Analysis on AGH UST</p>